CDL926666/1_TIBS/zongjie.md

 **Introduction**

-The Cambridge Analytica incident exposed new risks of election interference and data abuse.
-Current election laws cannot handle data manipulation and targeted ads on digital platforms.
-As Cathy O’Neil (*Weapons of Math Destruction*) and Caroline Criado Perez (*Invisible Women*) point out, digital systems can make social structural bias worse, and reforms are needed at many levels.
+The Cambridge Analytica case showed new risks of election interference and data abuse.
+Current election laws cannot deal with data manipulation and targeted ads online.
+As Cathy O’Neil (*Weapons of Math Destruction*) and Caroline Criado Perez (*Invisible Women*) point out, digital systems can make social bias worse, so reforms are needed at many levels.

 ---

-**1. Update Legal Frameworks to Fit the Digital Age**
+**1. Update Legal Frameworks for the Digital Age**

 - **Special Laws**
-  Make laws focused on social media and data control, requiring political ads to clearly show their data sources and targeting strategies, and banning secret operations.
-GDPR’s data transparency rules can be used as a reference.
-Perez stresses that data collection standards themselves should avoid gender and group discrimination, to stop structural blind spots.
+  Make laws focused on social media and data control.
+Political ads must clearly show their data sources and targeting.
+Secret operations should be banned.
+GDPR’s data transparency can be a model.
+Perez says data collection standards must avoid gender and group bias to stop hidden unfairness.

 ---

-**2. Strengthen Platform Responsibility and Third-Party Supervision**
+**2. Strengthen Platform Responsibility and Supervision**

 - **Platform Accountability**
-  Social platforms should set up ways to find and delete false information and manipulation, and take on social responsibility.
-Third-party independent audits (like the EU Digital Services Act) can regularly check for compliance.
+  Social platforms should have ways to spot and remove false information and manipulation.
+They must take social responsibility.
+Third-party audits (like the EU Digital Services Act) can check compliance.
-  O’Neil says platforms should have to accept outside, compulsory checks of their algorithms and content management, to stop platforms from causing social injustice.
+  O’Neil says platforms need to accept outside checks of their algorithms and content control, to stop social injustice.

 ---

-**3. Improve Public Digital Literacy and Transparency**
+**3. Improve Digital Literacy and Transparency**

 - **Digital Literacy Education**
-  The education system should add courses about finding algorithm bias and fake news, to build up citizens’ abilities (like in Estonia).
-Perez, in *Invisible Women*, criticizes that social data and algorithms often ignore diverse groups, and says education should strengthen public awareness of data blind spots.
+  Schools should teach about algorithm bias and fake news to build citizens’ skills (like in Estonia).
+Perez notes that algorithms often miss the needs of diverse groups and says education must build public awareness of data blind spots.
 - **Open Information Platforms**
-  Set up official platforms to show all legal political ads and data, making it easy for the public to oversight and access information.
+  Create official sites to show all legal political ads and data, so the public can check and access information.

 ---

-**4. Cross-Border Collaboration and New Technology Governance**
+**4. Cross-Border Collaboration and Tech Governance**

-- **International Legal Standards**
+- **International Standards**
-  Make unified data privacy and ad laws to allow for cross-border regulatory cooperation (like the UN’s Paris Internet Governance Agreement).
+  Build unified data privacy and ad laws to help global cooperation (like the UN’s Paris Agreement).
-- **Government-Business Cooperation to Control Risks**
+- **Government-Business Cooperation**
-  Require platforms to work with election management agencies to handle false information and tech abuse in time.
-Use new technologies like AI and blockchain (for example, Estonia’s blockchain voting) to raise trust and transparency in the system.
+  Platforms must work with election agencies to fight fake news and tech abuse.
+New tools like AI and blockchain (for example, Estonia’s blockchain voting) can raise trust and openness.

 ---

-**5. Encourage Social Resilience and Active Public Response**
+**5. Build Social Resilience and Public Response**

-- **Building Social Resilience**
+- **Resilience**
-  Besides laws and platform rules, it is important to help society deal with risks and recover from harm.
-This means teaching people how to question online information, report problems, and work together to push for better rules.
-Communities and users should not only wait for help from above—they can take action, share knowledge, and support each other to reduce harm.
-Over time, this can make society stronger and better able to handle the challenges of new technology.
+  Besides laws and platform rules, society must learn to deal with risks and recover from harm.
+Teach people to question online info, report problems, and join together for better rules.
+Communities should not just wait for outside help—they can act, share knowledge, and support each other.
+Over time, this builds a society that can handle new technology challenges.

 ---